A shortened winter break means less time to work or travel home | CBC News

 Unable to travel home for holidays

-The shortened winter break affects more than the students' ability to work.
-The latest schedule from the university says that it will be closed from December 24, 2021 to January 4, 2022.
-More detailed plans are expected to be released later this week.

-While pandemic travel restrictions are a concern for international students, Zareef says the main reason many won't be travelling home has more to do with a lack of time.
+While pandemic travel restrictions are a concern for international students, Zareef says a revised exam schedule may leave many without enough time to travel home.

 "It's 10,000 kilometres to travel back to Bangladesh.
 So going for 10 days makes no sense," he said.